 Goole Railway Swing Bridge

-Today, the bridge faces operational challenges including growing unreliability, declining lack of expertise for its maintenance and repair, and more frequent flooding events which risked a catastrophic flooding of the engine room and hydraulic mechanism.
-To combat these, Network Rail is carrying out repairs and modernisation.
+The bridge faced operational challenges including growing unreliability, declining lack of expertise for its maintenance and repair, and more frequent flooding events which risked a catastrophic flooding of the engine room and hydraulic mechanism.
+To combat these, Network Rail sought to carry out repairs and modernisation.

 Client: Network Rail